-The DOM must be able to reproduce data at the same rate at which it was accepted into the DIM.
-However, some systems may also allow the DOM output data rate to be speeded-up or slowed-down by certain factors.
-In such cases, the ROT-clock-increment per DPSCLOCK-cycle must be commanded to change correspondingly.
+Some systems may also allow the DOM output bit rate (f{RBSI}) to be speeded-up or sloweddown by certain factors compared to the DIM input rate (f{BSI}) .
+In such cases, the ROT-clockincrement per DPSCLOCK-cycle must be commanded to change correspondingly.
 The rates of ROT1PPS, R1PPS and RBS_n will all change correspondingly.